1989 Belgium MiG-23 crash: History of the flight

+Victim

+The only victim of the accident was Wim Delaere, a computer science student reported to have been either 18 or 19 years old.
+He was sleeping alone after celebrating the end of his university exams the previous day when the MiG crashed and killed him at 10:30 am.
+His mother and brother were shopping for groceries in Kortrijk, and his father was working in Ypres.

 Political aftermath

 The Belgian government made a formal protest to the Soviet Union for the lack of notification about the stray aircraft.
-The Belgian Foreign Minister Mark Eyskens expressed concern that "from the time the MiG-23 was first picked up on NATO radar to the time it crashed more than an hour later, no word of warning came from the Soviet side," and that "there was also a 'notable slowness' on the part of the Soviets in disclosing whether the jet was carrying nuclear or toxic weapons."
+The Belgian Foreign Minister Mark Eyskens expressed concern that there was no warning from the Soviet side during the flight and that there was a "notable slowness" on the part of the Soviets in disclosing whether the jet was carrying nuclear or toxic weapons.
+The Soviet Union paid Belgium $685,000 in compensation.